sproutsocial/botanist/README.md

 then start everything up!
 ```
-docker-compose -f docker-compose.yml rm -f && docker-compose -f docker-compose.yml up --build
+docker-compose stop && docker-compose rm -f && docker-compose up --build -d
 ```

-You can authenticate by using the `test` LDAP user who's password is `t3st`, which is created upon startup when running `docker-compose.local.yml` via the `ldapinit` container described in `Dockerfile.ldapinit`.
+You can authenticate by using the `test` LDAP user who's password is `t3st`, which is created upon startup when running `docker-compose.yml` via the `ldapinit` container described in `Dockerfile.ldapinit`.

 *NOTE* you can login by going to https://localhost and login as test:t3st